 Buzz on Biotechnology

-**Due to the Covid-19 pandemic, there will be no Buzz on Biotechnology Open House in the fall of 2021, but we hope to bring the event back in the spring of 2022!
+**Due to the Covid-19 pandemic, there will be no Buzz on Biotechnology Open House in the fall of 2021, but we hope to bring the event back in the fall of 2022!
 Submit your contact information HERE to receive updates.

 Parker H. Petit Institute for Bioengineering & Bioscience